MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/mstr-environment.md

 <Available since="2021 Update 9 (May 2023)"/>

-The instance of this class is the object returned from the `microstrategy.embeddingComponent.environments.create()` function, which allows access to the MicroStrategy application. `MstrEnvironment` class represents one MicroStrategy Library Application identified by a URL.
+The instance of this class is the object returned from the `microstrategy.embeddingComponent.environments.create()` function, which allows access to the Strategy application. `MstrEnvironment` class represents one Library Application identified by a URL.

 ## APIs